Carthage, Mississippi: History

 In 1927, Jackson's Daily Clarion Ledger wrote an article entitled "Carthage is a Good Progressive and Enterprising City - Thriving Center of Leake County Holds Modern Benefits".
 By then, Carthage had schools, churches, an ice plant, two banks, a Masonic Hall, and a Coca-Cola bottling plant.

 The population had surpassed 2,000 by 1964, and the town was reclassified as a city.

-A large area known as the "Carthage Historic District", comprising commercial and residential properties of various architectural styles, is listed on the National Register of Historic Places.
-The post office and the Jordan House are individually listed.
+Carthage Historic District includes the county courthouse, commercial and residential properties of various architectural styles and is listed on the National Register of Historic Places.
+The Carthage Post Office and Jordan House are individually listed.

 When Carthage, Texas established in 1848, it was named after Carthage, Mississippi.

 Civil Rights Era

 As early as 1948, Carthage began holding an annual "Tri-Racial Goodwill Festival", in which all citizens were included.
 Although the directors of the first festival separated whites, African Americans and Native Americans, this was corrected in subsequent years.
 The local newspaper reported that at the 1949 festival, "friendship and goodwill fellowship permeated the air".

 In 1964, a group known as Americans for the Preservation of the White Race initiated a boycott in Carthage against white-owned businesses that were complying with the Civil Rights Act.
-Also, when members of the Student Nonviolent Coordinating Committee tried to open a Freedom School in Carthage, local whites told them their deed was invalid, and threatened to burn the school.
+When members of the Student Nonviolent Coordinating Committee tried to open a Freedom School in Carthage, local whites told them their deed was invalid, and threatened to burn the school.
 In 1967, shots were fired into the home of an NAACP worker in Carthage.